ZIMBABWE FORUM

 (14949 E. Alameda Pkwy, Aurora, CO 80012)

-At independence in 1980, Mugabe was considered a freedom fighter who helped liberate Zimbabwe from British colonial rule.
-Today, he is called a dictator whose 28-year rule has ruined a once prosperous nation.
-The country is facing huge challenges stemming from HIV-AIDS, isolation, and sanctions from the Commonwealth, the US, and other nations concerned with human rights abuses, a controversial 2000 government land reform program.
+At independence in 1980, Mugabe was a freedom fighter.
+He helped liberate Zimbabwe from British colonial rule.
+Today, he is considered a dictator whose 28-year rule has ruined a once-prosperous nation.
+The country is facing huge challenges stemming from HIV-AIDS, isolation, and sanctions from the Commonwealth, the US, and other nations concerned with human rights abuses, and a controversial 2000 government land reform program.

-Even more, the results of the March 29 presidential elections are being challenged by the opposition Movement for Democratic Change (MDC) whose leader is calling for the president’s resignation.
+The results of the March 29 presidential elections are being contested by the opposition Movement for Democratic Change (MDC) party.
+The MDC and its leader are calling for the president’s resignation.
 Today, there is an impasse in Zimbabwe that has raised questions about peace and stability in the country.

-There is another question we are asking.
 Is the stream of negative news about this nation of over 13 million people all we know about it?
-Or, is there something else that Zimbabweans should be doing to help improve the image of their nation in the eyes of the world?

 This forum will gather Colorado communities together to discuss ways that African-Americans, Africans, and their allies living in America can support a peaceful resolution in Zimbabwe.
 Participants will learn about what Zimbabwe leaders in Colorado are doing to support the end of the impasse and how Africa Agenda supports this vision.